Researching and planning a trip can be quite fun, but it can also be overwhelming.

 - What times do the flights leave and arrive?

-- What kind of cost are you looking at for the tickets?
+- What kind of cost are you looking at for the flights?

 The question of when flights leave is important.
 If a flight home leaves before noon, you are probably going to have to be in the departure city for your last night.
 If they leave at night, you might even get some early sightseeing done.

 - How often does the train/bus run?